bens4lsu/theskinny-publish/Content/blog2/felix-moves-out.md

 ---
 title: Felix Moves Out
 date: 2005-05-17 20:46
-description: A description of my post.
+description: From time to time, I get asked why I don't have any kids clinging to my britches as I push the stroller through Wal Mart.
+People don't actually word their question like that, but that's what I hear.
+I understand that the joy of raising your children outweighs my ability to go to Vegas on a lark, eat dinner at nice restaurants without advance planning, or sitting outside in the silence while catching up on my reading.
+However, there are some signs that I might not be the world's best primary caregiver.
 tags: animals
 id: 118
+ogImg: oscarFelix.jpg
 ---
 From time to time, I get asked why I don't have any kids clinging to my britches as I push the stroller through Wal Mart.
 People don't actually word their question like that, but that's what I hear.

 I understand that the joy of raising your children outweighs my ability to go to Vegas on a lark, eat dinner at nice restaurants without advance planning, or sitting outside in the silence while catching up on my reading.
 However, there are some signs that I might not be the world's best primary caregiver.

-<span class="spanEndPreview">&nbsp;</span><br /><br />When Mrs. theskinnyandbenny and I first moved into our house, we had two cats:  Oscar and Felix.
+When Mrs. theskinnyandbenny and I first moved into our house, we had two cats:  Oscar and Felix.
 They were nice, normal cats.
 I had started feeding them as stray kittens, and at some point, we moved, took them with us, and became responsible for their veternary care.

 Our new house was on a very busy street.
 We took pains to keep the two cats inside, so they wouldn't join the legions of roadkill (mostly possums -- don't freak out) that litter our road.
 I went as far as to have a cat door installed for the upstairs balcony, so that they could go out there at their leisure.